rightjs/rightjs-core/doc/en/dom/form.element.md

 * blur
 * change

-They are handled simultaneously with all the other events handling, so all the shortcuts are in place, you can wire and run the event in the usual way.
+They are handled simultaneously with all the other events, so all the shortcuts are in place, you can wire and run the events in the usual way.

 ### .addMethods